 That’s where homemade protein bars come into play.
 By making your own bars, you are in complete control over the ingredients and flavors.
 You have the freedom to customize the macronutrient profile, sugar content, and salt levels to suit your personalized preferences.
 They are simple to make and require just a few ingredients that you probably already have on hand.
 Many recipes do not even require any cooking at all.
 So, no pressure!
 I find it fun to play around with the ingredients to create new flavors and textures.

+To get started, choose from the many types of protein powder to pick one that matches your needs.
+Then, try one of the recipes below.
 I promise, once you start making your own at home, you will never turn back.
 You’ll end up with healthier, tastier bars that will save you a ton of money in the long run.
 For starters, try this recipe below.

 Adapted from Sweet Peas and Saffron

 *Optional Toppings: crushed nuts and seeds, unsweetened shredded coconut, cocoa nibs, mini dark chocolate chips, dried fruit, granola